Kazooki123/yurilang/README.md

 # YuriLang 🩷🧡🤍

-An upcoming esoteric programming language with Yuri characteristic as functions, operators, syntaxes, etc.
+YuriLang (Yuri + Language) is an esoteric programming language with Yuri characteristic as functions, operators, syntaxes, etc. Written in Python 🌀

-Also going to be written in **Python** with other programming languages aside :p
+> [!IMPORTANT]
+> 💜 Still in development, new keywords and features will be added one by one, and the language isn't stabilize *yet*.

 ## Syntax